crossbario/crossbar/docs/pages/installation/Installation-on-Docker.md

 sudo docker run --rm -it -p 8080:8080 --name crossbar crossbario/crossbar
 ```

-## Start from host node directories
+## Start with node directory from host

 To start Crosssbar.io in a Docker container while providing a host directory as the node directory for the Crossbar.io node running inside the Docker container, do the following: